damaidec/damaidec.github.io/Command-and-control/Interacting-with-agent.md

 ![alt text](img/image-14.png)

 * Indirect syscalls - Indirectly call the native windows api such as NtAllocateVirtualMemory by routing the call through another layer rather than calling the API symbol directly.
-This can mean using techniques such as calling through a function pointer or trampoline(JMP) [Indirect syscalls](https://redops.at/en/blog/direct-syscalls-vs-indirect-syscalls), [idirect syscalls2](https://www.crow.rip/nest/mal/dev/inject/syscalls/indirect-syscalls)
+This can mean using techniques such as calling through a function pointer or trampoline(JMP) [Indirect syscalls](https://redops.at/en/blog/direct-syscalls-vs-indirect-syscalls), [indirect syscalls2](https://www.crow.rip/nest/mal/dev/inject/syscalls/indirect-syscalls)
 * Stack duplication - Used for avoiding detection during sleep [Stack duplication](https://catdev.io/blog/post-1/)
-* Amsi/ETW patch - bypass the in-process telemetry/monitoring such as Windows AMSI (Antimalware Scan Interface) or ETW (Event Tracing for Windows) so that malicious payloads avoid detection or logging.
+* Amsi/ETW patch - bypass the in-process telemetry/monitoring such as Windows AMSI (Antimalware Scan Interface) and ETW (Event Tracing for Windows) so that malicious payloads avoid detection or logging.
 * Native syscall - Use NTApis instead of the regular winAPIs for example (Virtualalloc -> NtAllocateVirtualMemory)

 You can also choose whether to use x64 or x86, and choose the format it could be DLL, shellcode or service exe.